IKEA Buy Back UK – Exchange your old furniture for Store Credit

 Want to know more about IKEA Buy Back?
 Well we have you covered!

-IKEA have now announced a brand new business venture.
-The Furniture company will BUY BACK your old furniture for up to 50% of the original price!
+IKEA the Furniture company will now BUY BACK your old furniture for up to 50% of the original price!

 The customers will have to log the item they wish to return with IKEA so they can start to generate an estimate for the item.